How to Become a Home Health Nurse

 What is the Career Outlook for Home Health Nurses?

 The need for healthcare professionals is growing dramatically at the same time that available staffing numbers are falling.
 This has resulted in a national nursing shortage that affects all nursing specialty areas.
-The RN workforce is expected to grow from 3 million in 2019 to 3.3 million in 2029, an increase of 221,900 or 7%.
-When you combine this shortfall, the U.S. Bureau of Labor Statistics (BLS) expects it to expand by 9% from 2020 to 2030.
+The RN workforce is expected to grow from 3.17 million in 2022 to 3.35 million in 2032, an increase of 177,400.
+When you combine this shortfall, the U.S. Bureau of Labor Statistics (BLS) expects it to expand by 6% from 2022 to 2032.
 Unfortunately, the BLS does not differentiate between different types of nursing specialities.

 On top of that, the United States population is aging rapidly, and seniors and their physicians are turning to homecare both for its convenience and for its reduced costs and ability to reduce the number of readmissions they require.
 That is just part of why home healthcare is the fastest-growing segment of healthcare services, it becomes clear that the need for home health nurses will be uniquely robust.